naveedpash/liverInjury/dili/schema.md

 | role		 | String  | User's Role								    | {admin, entrant, analyst}				|

 #### Consideration

 - role
-	- Admin will have previleges to read from registry, write to registry, modify registry, and add users
+    - Admin will have privileges to read from registry, write to registry, modify registry, and add users
-	- Delegate will have previlege to add entrants
+    - Delegate will have privilege to add entrants
-	- Entrant will have previlege to write to registry via app only
+    - Entrant will have privilege to write to registry via app only
-	- Analyst will have previleges to read from registry via dedicated online portal
+    - Analyst will have privileges to read from registry via dedicated online portal
     - Users can have multiple roles
         - e.g. a physician can be given entrant role to add suspected cases of DILI as well as delegate role to invite other physicians to the program
     - Users will be added only after review by Dr. Shahab Abid
         - Optionally requirement for electronic countersignature can be enforced

 ## Patient Characteristics